 Part-time and online programmes

-Higher education programmes for expats and accompanying spouses can sharpen skills, improve self-esteem and help ensure that an expatriate’s assignment is a success.
+Higher education programs for expats and accompanying spouses can sharpen skills and improve self-esteem.

 If you can’t find anything suitable within the country, you may also want to consider the option of distance learning.
-The Open University offers a variety of courses, most of which expat students can study singly or combine with others to obtain a qualification.
-Student can choose the order, timing and type of courses they want, and can study online from anywhere in the world.
+The Open University offers a variety of courses.
+Most of them are available as singular courses as well as in combination with other classes in a degree program.
+Students can choose the order, timing and type of courses they want, and can study online from anywhere in the world.